timmyb824/timothybryantjr.com/grav/user/pages/01.blog/overcomplicate-alert-flow/item.md

 I spent an hour troubleshooting this.
 AI was no help.
 Eventually, I realized the problem: [Apprise](https://github.com/caronc/apprise) doesn’t support sending custom headers.

-To fix this, I wrote a new Notifiq module called `ntfy-direct`, which bypasses Apprise and sends messages to Ntfy directly.
+To fix this, I created a new Notifiq module called `ntfy-direct`, which bypasses Apprise and sends messages to Ntfy directly.
 Even then, I ran into issues with emojis in the titles.
 AI suggested removing them, but I refused since I had designed my alerts to use specific emojis for quick identification.

 Finally, I figured out the root cause: